openvar/variantValidator/docs/MANUAL.md

 console = INFO
 file = WARNING

-[EntrezID]
+[Entrez]
+email = YOUR@EMAIL.COM
-entrezid = admin@variantvalidator.org
+api_key = YOUR_API_KEY

 [liftover]
 location = /path/to/liftover
 ```

-The values in capitals must be replaced for Variant Validator to run.
+The values in capitals must be replaced for Variant Validator to run, see below for more details.

-By default the edited configuration will be placed in the users home directory (`~/.variantvalidator`), this location can be changed for all users by editing the `VariantValidator/settings.py` file.

-####Liftover

-If the UCSC Liftover [files](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/liftOver/) have been previously downloaded their location can be set within the configuration file.
-By default the necessary files will be downloaded automatically when first requested.

 ####Logging